grittypuffy/spotlights/content/spotlight/contributor/2025-12--gannadheesh-raj--my-first-contribution-to-transcribeit.md

 Hello everyone, I’m Gannadheesh, an electrical engineering student and a developer passionate about building practical tools and understanding how software works under the hood.

 # What made you get into free and open source ecosystem?
-Long story short, after some blind R&D, I tried booting and using Linux on my old laptop a few years back to improve its efficiency.
+Long story short, after some basic R&D, I tried booting and using Linux on my old laptop a few years back to improve its efficiency.
 Further down the lane, I got very attached to the philosophy behind the ecosystem.
 It also gave me deep knowledge of how computers and software actually work, which hooked me completely.

 # How did you come across FOSSIA?
 I follow Keerthana (aka grittypuffy) on GitHub.
 While randomly exploring GitHub, I came across her new project, TranscribeIt.
 As I tried to understand the project, I later learned about FOSSIA through it.